walter-a-jablonowski/marsbase-one/ai.md

 We use config.yml, simple PHP code with simple classes and put all data in the /data folder (no database).

-We use speaking File names for all files in data folders, e.g. for users:
+We use speaking File names for all files in data folders:

-- derive it from the field "name"
+- derive it from the field "name" (for users: name and location)
 - convert each word to first character uppercase
 - then remove all non alpha numeric chars
 - add a short random string to the end